KMery/puzzle-recipes-challenge/README.md

         deleteCategory
         deleteRecipe

-For more information about this you can check the DOCS button in the playground (in http://localhost:4000/)
+For more information about this you can check the DOCS button in the playground (in http://localhost:4000/ if the project is running)

 ## Author
 Mayra Leiva 09/2020